skatejs/ssr/README.md

 This is currently a WIP of how one would server-side render web components.

+- Uses [`undom`](https://github.com/developit/undom) for a minimal DOM API in Node.
+- Super minimal (~140 LoC)
+- No polyfills necessary (on the server).
+- No extra code to include on the client.

 ## Why

 - Lightweight rehydration of shadow content.